-9.11.
+9.10.
 Immune Responses

-Cryopreserved peripheral blood mononuclear cells (PBMCs) will be tested for innate, B cell profiling and/or cellular immune responses, antigen-specific cytokine responses, chemokines and cell surface markers in order to examine the acquisition of T cell memory response following challenge.
+Cryopreserved peripheral blood mononuclear cells (PBMCs) will be tested for innate, T and B cell profiling and/or cellular immune responses, antigen-specific cytokine responses, chemokines and cell surface markers in order to examine the acquisition of T and B cell memory responses following challenge.
 Conventional flow cytometry (CFCM) and CyTOF® and Helios® mass cytometers may be utilized for novel examinations of the memory response.
 Panels of 30-38 parameters are designed to identify innate mechanisms of immune response, effector/memory and peripheral T follicular helper cell subsets, pro-inflammatory cytokine/chemokine production, T cell homing patterns, B cell profiling, and the activation status of various T cell subsets.
 The use of a human challenge model will allow for investigation of predominant anti-DENV immune responses and the kinetics to examine early responses, and identify immune signatures, which differ in susceptible and resistant volunteers that may elucidate important correlates of protection.
-If funds allow, studies to investigate the T cell responses against whole cell DENV homogenate will be performed.
+If funds allow, studies to investigate antigen-specific T cell functional responses against various DENV-derived antigens (e.g., whole cell DENV homogenate, overlapping peptide pools, etc.) will be performed.
+WRAIR laboratories will be involved in the performance of some of this testing.